plantdna/pedify/README.md

-# Pedify Toolkit: Algorithm And Commend line program For Crop Pedigree Identify And Reconstruct.
+# Pedify Toolkit: Algorithm And Commend Line Program For Crop Pedigree Identify And Reconstruct.

 ## Dependence